 Goenaga, Agustín and Alexander von Hagen-Jamar.
 “When Does War Make States?
 War, Rivalries and Fiscal Extraction in the 19th and 20th Centuries” in Bartelson, Jens, Martin Hall and Jan Teorell (eds.), De-Centering State-Making: Historical and Geographical Perspectives, London: Edward Elgar Press, 2018.

-- “The Social Origins of State Autonomy: Communication, Programmatic Parties, and State-Led Economic Transformation”, previous version available from the STANCE Working Paper Series
+“The Social Origins of State Autonomy: Programmatic Parties and State-Led Economic Transformation”, previous version available from the STANCE Working Paper Series

-- “The State Does Not Live by Warfare Alone: State Capacity and Armed Conflict in the Long Nineteenth Century in Europe and the Americas” with Oriol Sabaté Domingo and Jan Teorell, previous version available from the STANCE Working Paper Series
+“The State Does Not Live by Warfare Alone: State Capacity and Armed Conflict in the Long Nineteenth Century in Europe and the Americas”, with Oriol Sabaté and Jan Teorell, previous version available from the STANCE Working Paper Series